Discover New MEXICO

 Mesilla Valley AVA is close to Las Cruces and the smallest NM AVA.
 Two hours northwest from Las Cruces, Mimbres Valley AVA is the largest New Mexico wine region.
 Read more about wineries to sip in this region.

 Though it hasn’t yet earned an AVA, Northern New Mexico boasts a distinct growing area set along the Rio Grande near Taos.
 Read more about wineries to sip in this region.

 Luna Rossa Winery

 The Santa Fe Wine & Chile Fiesta celebrates five days of events featuring 90 national wineries and 75 of Santa Fe’s best restaurants.
 The festivities include cooking demos, wine seminars, and winery luncheons and dinners.
-The fiesta culminates with the Grand Tasting at the legendary Santa Fe Opera venue where all participating restaurants and wineries will serve samples.
-The Santa Fe Wine & Chile Fiesta is a one-of-a-kind event and a great way for visitors to get to Santa Fe in the fall season to experience the famous green chile harvest/roasting season as well as the inventive pairings of Santa Fe’s gourmet cuisine with wines from around the country.
+The fiesta culminates with the Grand Tasting at the legendary Santa Fe Opera venue where all participating restaurants and wineries serve samples.
+It is a one-of-a-kind event and a great way for visitors to get to sip in the famous green chile harvest/roasting season as well as the inventive pairings of Santa Fe’s gourmet cuisine with wines from New Mexico and around the country.